 BACKGROUND: Englander grew up in Brooklyn in an Orthodox Jewish family, and graduated from NYU with a degree in finance.
 Trading stocks since high school, he went to work on Wall St., briefly enrolled in NYU's MBA program, and eventually founded Millennium Management, which started with $35 million in 1990, and now manages assets of more than $33 billion.

-JEWISH COMMUNITY: If you’re a Jewish congregation or a yeshiva, there is an excellent chance of getting Israel “Izzy” Englander’s attention.
-That goes double, if you’re based in Brooklyn.
-Englander, an Orthodox Jew, attended a yeshiva in Brooklyn, and he and his wife, Caryl, have given millions to dozens of such institutions.
-Not all the gifts are equally sizable, and while there are some large ones, many range between $500 and $2,500.
+JEWISH COMMUNITY: Jewish congregations and yeshivas have an excellent chance of getting Israel “Izzy” Englander’s attention.
+That goes double for those based in Brooklyn.
+Englander, an Orthodox Jew, attended a yeshiva in Brooklyn, and he and his wife Caryl have given away millions to dozens such institutions.
+While some are large, most range between $500 and $2,500.
 Englander is also on the board of the Metropolitan Jewish Council on Poverty.

-ARTS & CULTURE: Englander's wife Caryl, a photographer, is the Chairman of the International Center of Photography, and the Englanders have funded exhibits at the Guggenheim and the Edward Steichen Archives at MOMA; they also made the cut on ARTnews’s Top 200 Collectors in 2012.
-(Perhaps surprisingly, they only gave between $10 and $15 thousand to The Jewish Museum in 2011.)
-Token amounts have been given to the Brooklyn Academy of Music.
+ARTS & CULTURE: Englander's wife Caryl, a photographer, is the chairman of the International Center of Photography, and the Englanders have funded exhibits at the Guggenheim and the Edward Steichen Archives at MOMA; they also made the cut on ARTnews’s Top 200 Collectors in 2012.
+Perhaps surprisingly, they only gave between $10 and $15 thousand to The Jewish Museum in 2011.

 LOOKING FORWARD: There have been no rumors of a Giving Pledge in the future, even though the Englanders rub elbows with Bill and Melinda Gates as donors to the Hudson Institute, a public policy think tank.
-Perhaps the $30 million Englander paid personally in a settlement with the SEC in 2012 took some of the wind out of his sails; he was more fortunate in the early 2000s, when Millennium Management was cleared after the SEC charged it with fraud.
+Perhaps the $30 million Englander paid personally in a settlement with the SEC in 2012 took some of the wind out of his sails; he was more fortunate in the early 2000s, when Millennium Management was cleared of fraud by the SEC.

 In addition to his family foundation, Englander has put at least $12.2 million into a Fidelity Charitable Trust fund, which has become a major depository for charitable money that is difficult to track, and could sit for years, so it may be difficult to know the full scope of what Englander is doing in his philanthropy.